-Revenue from sale of processing and culturing services is recognised when the promised services are delivered to the customer and all criteria for acceptance have been satisfied.
+Revenue from sale of processing and culturing services was recognised when the promised services were delivered to the customer and all criteria for acceptance were satisfied.

-For the storage of stem cells where the Group satisfies its performance obligations over time, management has determined that a straight-line method provides a faithful depiction of the Group's performance in transferring control of the storage services to the customers, as it reflects the Group's efforts incurred to date.
-The measure of progress is based on period of storage to date as a proportion of the total period of storage promised.
+For the storage of stem cells where the Group satisfied its performance obligations over time, management determined that a straight-line method provided a faithful depiction of the Group's performance in transferring control of the storage services to the customers, as it reflected the Group's efforts incurred to date.
+The measure of progress was based on period of storage to date as a proportion of the total period of storage promised.

-Invoices are issued when customers sign up for the packages and are payable within 30 days.
+Invoices were issued when customers signed up for the packages and were payable within 30 days.